Institutional Diplomas (DE)

 • restore confidence in motor skills,

-Upon completion of the training, the following skills will have been developed:
+Upon completion of the training, the following skills will be acquired:

 • Knowledge of fall prevention and recent international and national guidelines,

-• A study of methodologies for assessing motor and behavioral abilities in relation to fall prevention among older adults,
+• Study of methodologies for assessing motor and behavioral abilities in relation to fall prevention and older adults,

 • Expertise in the pedagogical approach to motor skills involving posture, balance, and motor coordination,